Charles Diggs: Political career

+Diggs is acknowledged to have been the main founder of the Congressional Black Caucus' predecessor the "Democratic Select Committee," which he chaired from 1969 to 1971.

 In 1969, Diggs was appointed to the post of chairman of the Subcommittee on Africa of the Committee on Foreign Affairs, where he strongly advocated ending apartheid in South Africa.
 He was a committed publicist for the liberation cause in South Africa, and his 'Action Manifesto' (1972) displayed his support for the armed struggle against apartheid.
 In it, Diggs criticized the United States government for decrying the use of such violence when it failed to condemn measures used by the South African government to subjugate the majority of its own people.
 Diggs also argued that American corporations were propping up the apartheid government through their investments, and he was banned from South Africa by its government for these positions.

 Diggs was a founding member and the first chairman of the Congressional Black Caucus, a group of African-American representatives and senators working to address the needs and rights of black constituents.
 While chairman, Diggs successfully led a caucus boycott of President Nixon's State of the Union Address, following Nixon's refusal to meet to discuss issues relevant to African Americans.
 This and similar work contributed to Diggs being named on the Master list of Nixon political opponents.

 In March 1978, Diggs was charged with taking kickbacks from staff whose salaries he raised.
 He was convicted on October 7, 1978, on 11 counts of mail fraud and filing false payroll forms.
 Diggs insisted he had done nothing wrong, and was re-elected while awaiting sentencing.
 He was censured by the House on July 31, 1979, and resigned from Congress June 3, 1980.
 He was sentenced to three years in prison and served 14 months.